-Southern Union State Community College Health Science division takes HIPAA violations very seriously.
-In order to help preserve patient confidentiality, levels of HIPAA violations have been developed and will be strictly enforced for every student that is enrolled in Health Science courses at Southern Union.
+Southern Union State Community College Health Sciences division takes HIPAA violations very seriously.
+In order to help preserve patient confidentiality, levels of HIPAA violations have been developed and will be strictly enforced for every student that is enrolled in Health Sciences courses at Southern Union.
 This policy consists of 3 levels of violations with repercussions outlined in each level.

-Records of student violations of the SUSCC Confidentiality/ HIPAA policy will be maintained in the student's health science file.
+Records of student violations of the SUSCC Confidentiality/ HIPAA policy will be maintained in the student's file.